 The Gordon Avenue Library houses the Roland E. Beauford Sr. African-American Collection.
 The collection includes a selection of the best books and other materials, fiction and non-fiction, by or about African-Americans.

-When you just HAVE to read the latest best-seller, it’s worth a visit to the Central Library, the Gordon Avenue Library, the Greene County Library, Nelson Memorial Library or Northside Library to take advantage of the Bestsellers collection.
+When you just HAVE to read the latest best-seller, it’s worth a visit to the Central Library, the Crozet Library, the Gordon Avenue Library, the Greene County Library, Nelson Memorial Library or Northside Library to take advantage of the Bestsellers collection.

 Here’s how it works: